-More detailed feedback below:

-One additional item to include could be guidance around putting caveats/guidance/explanations around your visual.
-Many times, confusing data issues have been resolved by saying “Oh, we’ll just put a label explaining it,” but that results in a lot of text boxes with small text around the visual which doesn’t look as clean.
-Is there guidance as to where the text should go, how (if at all) it should be highlighted?
-An example of this done well would also be very helpful.
+Acknowledgements

+Last Updated: January 30, 2019

+Document drafted by Katya Noykhovich & Aaron Chafetz

+Contributions by: Jacob Dee, Imran Mujawar, Pooja Vinayak, Jasmine Buttolph

+Reviewed by: XXXXX

+Detailed feedback:

+Include guidance around caveats/guidance/explanations around your visual.

-Also, since we’re talking about it, please include a note about the importance of including the filters applied as a label on the visual!
-I think ideally the title of the visual would update with the filters selected, but the goal is to prevent someone from taking a screenshot but not having the context of what filters were applied.
+Include a note about the importance of including the filters applied as a label on the visual!

-Please find below a few comments:

-The title format suggests having the main title ‘WITTY TITLE’ in caps with a ‘Takeaway message sentence’ below.
-The tab over each of the visuals in PAWs doesn’t allow two levels.
+Ideally, the title format suggests having the main title ‘WITTY TITLE’ in caps with a ‘Takeaway message sentence’ below.
+PAWs doesn’t currently allow two levels.
+Can this be adjusted.
 We could use text boxes above each visual to meet this format, or is there an alternative way?

-The current TSD uses the ‘Coasts of Bohemia’ as the color palette.
-I agree with the Style Guide that ‘Autumn Woods’ has better contrast and should be the first choice.
-That would mean we may need to rectify the Excel version of the TSD.
+The ICPI color palettes are an example, specific color palettes should be developed for Panorama that are complimentary, modern, and 508 compliant.

-Would be great to also have some suggestions on how best to use or supplement the table of contents and info pages on PAWs.
-We could use the text boxes and image boxes, as well as the html boxes for interactive storytelling.
+Include innovative ways of presenting the table of contents and info pages, e.g. use the text boxes and image boxes, as well as the html boxes for interactive storytelling.

-Lastly, I think the Style guide does a great job on providing guidelines on how to style individual elements in a dashboard.
-However, I think it would be great to have some guidance on how best to arrange the elements in a cohesive way on the dashboard, including pagination and chapter selection.
+Need to emphasize guidance on how best to arrange the chapters in a cohesive way on the dashboard, including pagination and chapter selection.
 E.g. Inverted pyramid schema, or interactivity allowing multiple paths for data exploration.
 Maybe some preliminary guidance on digital storytelling would be great as well.

-Whoops… forgot to share the link as an example of dashboard design: https://docs.microsoft.com/en-us/power-bi/visuals/power-bi-visualization-best-practices
+link as an example of dashboard design: https://docs.microsoft.com/en-us/power-bi/visuals/power-bi-visualization-best-practices